wonderfulvamsi/E.D.I.T.H/README.md

 # E.D.I.T.H
-E.I.D.T.H is an AI which predicts the maximum speed limit dynamically, based on various parameters like number of vehicles &amp; their relative speeds.
+E.I.D.T.H is an AI which uses computer vision to predict the maximum speed limit dynamically, based on various parameters like number of vehicles &amp; their relative speeds.

 The model was trained on an autonomous car's dataset.